milkmansson/plex-modifyRecentlyAdded/README.md

 ```

 ### Things to do when I get better at Python:
-- Clean up syntax checking for dates
+- Clean up syntax checking for dates input at the command line
+- Add a feature to subtract or add time from the original value, instead of specifying a complete datetime value
-- Test and fix for TV series checking also
+- Test and fix for TV series checking also, adding logic for episodes and series
-- adjust the default token to come from environment variables, like: ```os.environ.get("PLEX_TOKEN")```
+- adjust the default token to come from environment variables, eg, use a value from: ```os.environ.get("PLEX_TOKEN")```

 ## Lastly [Disclaimer]:
 - I don't expect that anything could go wrong using these methods.
 They seem far safer than messing with the Sqlite db directly, especially since Plex have modified the executable somehow.
 All this said, your mileage may vary.
 I have taken all care possible, but make no guarantees - all responsibility is yours!